Dialpad Logo

 Share

-The Healthcare Insurance Portability and Accountability Act (HIPAA), has been the defining privacy law for American healthcare providers since 1996, and it’s just as relevant today as it was back then.
-The purpose of HIPAA, together with its 2009 update Health Information Technology for Economic and Clinical Health Act (HITECH), is to protect patients’ personal health information (PHI and ePHI) from data breaches and unauthorized access.
-Providers that breach this law can face hefty penalties and even imprisonment.
-So yeah, it’s a big deal.
+The Healthcare Insurance Portability and Accountability Act (HIPAA) has been the defining privacy law for American healthcare providers since 1996, and it's just as relevant today as it was back then.
+The purpose of HIPAA, together with its 2009 update the Health Information Technology for Economic and Clinical Health Act (HITECH), is to protect patients' personal health information (PHI and ePHI) from data breaches and unauthorized access.
+Providers that violate this law can face significant financial penalties and, in serious cases, criminal liability.

 What is a HIPAA-compliant phone service?